Getting the best page speeds is not all about caching.

 There are several techniques to make WordPress code faster to load, leaner, and more agile.

-With this guide, we’ll explain what we mean when we talk about optimizing WordPress code.
 You’ll also get to know the most popular optimization techniques: minification, concatenation, and GZIP compression.

 What Does Code Optimization in WordPress Mean?